senff/WordPress-Smooth-Page-Scroll-Up-Down-Buttons/README.md

 ## Installation

-1. Upload the "smooth-page-scroll-up-down-buttons" directory to your "wp-content/plugins" directory.
+1. Upload the "smooth-page-scroll-updown-buttons" directory to your "wp-content/plugins" directory.
 2. In your WordPress admin, go to PLUGINS and activate "Smooth Page Scroll Up/Down Buttons"
 3. Go to SETTINGS - SMOOTH PAGE SCROLL UP/DOWN BUTTONS
 4. Choose the layout (where you want the buttons to appear) and the scroll speed